No Second Troy

 The first thing on the speaker's mind is how Gonne contributed to his own sufferings.
 He does not mention the instability in Ireland until the next lines.
 Does this mean that he blames her first and foremost for the failure of their relationship, and that everything else is an afterthought?
 On the other hand, he never follows up on his "misery" in the rest of the poem.

-or that she would of late Have taught to ignorant men most violent ways, (lines 2-3)
+Have taught to ignorant men most violent ways, (lines 2-3)

 Uh-oh.
 A contemporary reader might view these lines as the most serious allegation against Gonne.
 We tend to value people who find nonviolent means to protest against oppression, like Gandhi or Martin Luther King, Jr. Still, the verb "taught" is ambiguous, and it is hard to know exactly what Yeats means.